wazuh/wazuh-documentation/source/gcp/supported-services/cloud_audit_logs.rst

 * **Policy Denied** audit logs are recorded when a Google Cloud service denies access to a user or service account because of a security policy violation.

-Wazuh is able to collect and analyze those logs using the :ref:`GCP Pub/Sub integration <pubsub>`.
+Wazuh is able to collect and analyze these log types using the :ref:`GCP Pub/Sub integration <pubsub>`.

 Configure Google audit logs collection
 --------------------------------------

 To enable Google audit logs collection, it is necessary to first ingest the audit logs into a Pub/Sub topic defining a custom log router.

-To do that, visit the `Google Cloud Logging section  <https://console.cloud.google.com/logs/router>`_ and click on the ``CREATE SINK`` button.
+#.
+Visit the `Google Cloud Logging section  <https://console.cloud.google.com/logs/router>`_ and click on the ``CREATE SINK`` button.

 .. thumbnail:: ../../images/gcp/gcp-create-sink-button.png
     :align: center
     :width: 100%

-Then, provide a descriptive name for the sink and click on the ``NEXT`` button.
+#.
+Provide a descriptive name for the sink and click on the ``NEXT`` button.

 .. thumbnail:: ../../images/gcp/gcp-sink-name.png
     :align: center
     :width: 100%

+#.
 Once the name for the sink is chosen, it is necessary to select the sink destination.
 As sink service, choose **Cloud Pub/Sub topic**, and then create or choose a topic to be used as destination.
 Then click on the ``NEXT`` button.

 .. thumbnail:: ../../images/gcp/gcp-sink-destination.png
     :align: center
     :width: 100%

-Finally, use the following query to collect all the audit logs from every project.
+#.
+Use the following query to collect all the audit logs from every project.
 It is possible to edit it to only collect audit logs from a particular project.

 .. code-block:: none

     logName=~("projects/.*/logs/cloudaudit.googleapis.com%2F(activity|data_access|system_event|policy)")

+#.
 If it is not necessary to filter any logs out of the sink, click on the ``CREATE SINK`` button to create it.

 .. thumbnail:: ../../images/gcp/gcp-create-sink.png
     :align: center